“Almost everything will work again if you unplug it for a few minutes, including you.” —Anne Lamott

 • Power-down for one period of time each day.
 Choose a specific period of the day to intentionally power-down.
 As mentioned above, this may be the first hour of the day.
 Or maybe the last hour of the day works better for you… or maybe lunch, dinner, or the hours just before your kids go to bed.
 The specific time of the day is not important.
 What is important is the discipline of learning when and how to power-down.
 Choose something that works for your specific lifestyle and stick to it at all costs.

 • Better manage the time-wasters.
 There are a number of Internet tools that can help you better manage your time online.
 Freedom will disable your entire Internet connection for a time period set by you.
 Selfcontrol will allow you to block access to uniquely specified websites (for example: Facebook, Gmail, Twitter, your favorite blog) for a period of time, but still have access to the rest of the web.

 • Take one extended break on a regular basis.
 I have found great value in choosing 40 days each year to power-down unnecessary apps (leaving only phone and text privileges on my phone).
 And I have completed the exercise each of the last two years.
 It has taught me about technology, relationships, and myself.
 Whether it be for one weekend, one week, or 40 days, there is great value in taking an intentional extended break from technology.
 Pick something.
-And get started right away.
+And get started right away on digital minimalism.
 Your life is waiting.